 “Only let this one tear-drop, this Taj Mahal, glisten spotlessly bright on the cheek of time, forever and ever.” - Rabindranath Tagore

-What is a celebration by the day, of Agra‘s tourist rush, of native pride and of all the tales of love and history it is spun about and keeps guarded in its walls which escape occasionally to leave its visitors in awe, is a secret by night, only to become its most sparkling, unreal, and glowing white.
+A celebration by the day, of Agra‘s tourist rush, of native pride and of all the tales of love and history it is spun about and keeps guarded in its walls which escape occasionally leaves its visitors in awe at night.
+Taj Mahal post-sunset is sparkling, unreal, and glowing white.